Yoast/duplicate-post/readme.txt

 * Fixes a bug where the button style would be broken in the Classic Editor.
 * Fixes a bug where a fatal error would be triggered in the Widgets page in combination with some themes or plugins.

+Other:
+* Sets the WordPress tested up to version to 5.9.

 = 4.3 (2021-12-14) =

 Bugfixes: